cardillan/mindcode/doc/syntax/SCHEMACODE.markdown

 * `@beam-link`
 * `@power-source`

-#### Connecting power nodes
+### Connecting power nodes

-Power node connections are validated specifically.
-When any of the following criteria aren't met, a compile error is
+Several different blocks in Mindustry represent power nodes: `@power-node`, `@power-node-large`, `@surge-tower`, `@beam-link` and `@power-source`.

-produced:
+Power node connections are processed and validated specifically.
+When any of the following criteria aren't met, a compile error is produced:

 * The connection must not lead to the same block.
 * The connection must connect to a block which produces or consumes power, or to another power node.
 (Note: a diode